Solar Tax Incentives 2025

 Yes!
 Battery storage systems may qualify for state and local incentives when installed with solar panels.
 This means batteries like Tesla Powerwall, Enphase batteries, and others may be eligible for various incentive programs depending on your location.

-The federal tax credit can be carried forward to future tax years if you don't owe enough taxes in the installation year.
-There's no expiration on the carryforward.
-Maryland's state credit can also be carried forward for up to 5 years, giving you flexibility to use the full value.
+Carryforward rules depend on the currently available federal program and IRS guidance at the time you file.
+Maryland's state credit can be carried forward for up to 5 years, giving you flexibility to use the full value.